mapcode-foundation/mapcode-scala/README.md

 Original C library created by Pieter Geelen.
 Work on Java version of the mapcode library by Rijn Buve and Matthew Lowden.

+# Getting started

+This library uses scala.
+To develop, you need [sbt](http://http://www.scala-sbt.org/).

+To run the tests:

+	$ sbt test

+To work in a continuous compile & test loop, run the sbt CLI:

+	$ sbt
+	[info] Loading global plugins from /Users/ebowman/.sbt/0.13/plugins
+	[info] Loading project definition from /Users/ebowman/src/mapcode-scala/project
+	[info] Set current project to mapcode-scala (in build file:/Users/ebowman/src/mapcode-scala/)
+	>

+Then from there, you can leave sbt in a continuous “detect changes and compile and run the tests” loop like:

+	> ~test

+To generate a coverage report, we use [scoverage](https://github.com/scoverage/sbt-scoverage).
+You can run this and view the coverage report like:

+	$ sbt clean coverage:test

+This will generate an HTML report in ``./target/scala-2.11/scoverage-report/index.html``.

+You can learn more about mapcode at the [mapcode website](http://www.mapcode.com/).
+This implementation was based on the Java implementation at [https://github.com/mapcode-foundation/mapcode-java](https://github.com/mapcode-foundation/mapcode-java).